During our Cultural Awareness Training, we focus on Where Culture Is.

 First Level

-At the surface it is quite easy to see what the differences are, and most Dutch and French will confirm that the above mentioned examples describe the average (daily) situation.
+On the surface, it is quite easy to see what the differences are, and most Dutch and French will confirm that the above-mentioned examples describe the average (daily) situation.
 But there is more…

 Second Level